souro/polite_chatbot/README.md

-# polite_chatbot_tst_application
+# Polite Chatbot: A Text Style Transfer Application

-Polite Chatbot: A Text Style Transfer Application
+Code will be released soon.